 - 1. Scalar vs. Vector (SIMD) vs. Parallel (MIMD) - 2.
 Many/some applications are unable to benefit from parallel processing, so fast scalar CPUs are still required - 3.
 This course focuses on 'General Purpose' microprocessors and memory systems, e.g. as used in workstations - 4.
 More I/O pins and specialist packaging techniques allow greater bandwidth for mainframe CPUs - 5.
 Microprocessors have benefited over mainframe CPUs from greater financial investment, and from physical limits imposed by the speed of light benefiting smaller devices. - 6.
 CMOS typically offers reduced time to market (more mature tools) - 7.
 High performance embedded e.g. AMD 29K, ARM, Intel i960 - 8.
 Multiple embedded controllers in everything these days.
-20+ in the average family car. - 9.
-This course focuses on General Purpose CPUs and memory systems (rather than DSPs, embedded etc) - 10.
-SoC : System on a Chip.
+20+ in the average family car. - 9. look at some of the technology advances that drive microprocessors - 10.
+This course focuses on General Purpose CPUs and memory systems (rather than DSPs, embedded etc) - 11.
+SoC: System on a Chip.
 Complete (simple) CPU (e.g. ARM) integrated with memory controller, peripherals and possibly even DRAM. (it is now possible to fabricate DRAM and logic on same die).